jhiltonatr/java-challenge/readme.md

   - Employee salary must not be a negative number
   - Every employee belongs to 1 department
   - Every employee must have a name

 ---
+## Other ideas
+Depending on use cases some other changes may come to mind, but were not implemented
+- Change of employee information may require audit information, of who and when data was changed
+  - This change requires some sort of IAM mechanism I prefer not implement due to time restrictions
+- Further database normalization
+  - It can be broken into Employee basic information (id, name, etc), Contract information (start date, end date, salary), Department, etc
+- Cache
+  - As mentioned above, if the API is used frequently a cache mechanism may be desirable.
+Employees information may not change frequently so caching is definitely a good way to have a better throughput
+  - If the API is used sparsely, caching values for a few minutes will not make a big performance impact, hence it may become an overkill that wastes memory
+- If the API requires high throughput considering web-flux and non-blocking IO (NIO) can also be an option

+---
 ## Personal